MarufHasan24/wikipedia/README.md

 `wikial.js`: The code in this file is specific to the "Wikial" module or feature of m It implements functionalities related to the Wikial aspect of my application, although the exact details are not provided.

+`catMover.js`: This module helps users to move parent catagorys of child catagories to anothe catagory, which already exist.

 ## Author

 - **Md.
 Maruf Hasan** | _User ID_ : [MarufHasan24](https://github.com/MarufHasan24)